Adding Items to Zotero

 For detailed instructions on how to make the switch from Endnote to Zotero, see Importing Records From EndNote.

-Zotero can import the following bibliographic file formats:
+Zotero can import among others the following bibliographic file formats:

 - Zotero RDF

 Note that import/export is generally not recommended for transferring entire Zotero libraries between different computers or Zotero installations.
 Import/export usually does not give you an exact copy of your Zotero library, and, if you use Zotero's word processor plugins, any links to Zotero items from existing word processor documents will be lost after recreating a Zotero library via export/import.
 Instead, you can use Zotero's sync features or manually copy the Zotero data directory.
 See Transferring a Library for detailed instructions.